scummvm/scummvm/doc/docportal/settings/game.rst

 .. _lang:

 **Language**
 	For multi-language games, this changes the language of the game.
 For games that have a single language hardcoded, this changes the font of the subtitles.
-For instance, selecting German will add an umlaut to German subtitles, and selecting Spanish will add the tilde to Spanish subtitles.
+For example, selecting German will add an umlaut to German subtitles, and selecting Spanish will add the tilde to Spanish subtitles.

 	*language*